 The History of Trinity School

 In the early 1990s, a group of Christians from different churches began to dream of a new school for Durham and Chapel Hill.
-Some were parents with children in public schools, some with homeschooling experience, and some with backgrounds in independent schools.
+Some were parents with children in public schools, some had homeschooling experience, and some had backgrounds in independent schools.
 Some were visionaries without school-age children.
 All shared a vision for education that integrated thoroughgoing Christian faith with the best teaching and learning.

 In the summer of 2000, the school broke ground for its first permanent facilities, funded by Trinity’s first $5 million Capital Campaign.
 The new buildings included an academic building and a gymnasium, both of which were completed in 2001.
 In May of that year Trinity graduated its first class of eighth graders.

-The years from 2001–2006 brought significant growth to Trinity School.
+The years from 2001–2010 brought significant growth to Trinity School.
 Our Lower School grades doubled in size as the school expanded to two sections in each grade.
 The Middle School began to emerge as a distinctive division within the school.
-The school’s infrastructure was expanded significantly during these years; in particular, full-time senior staff were added.
+The school’s infrastructure was expanded significantly during these years, including the addition of full-time senior staff.
 A task force worked hard to plan for the launch of the Upper School, which would be funded by a second major capital campaign, the $8.4 million “Growing Up” Campaign.
-After years of planning, the Upper School began in the fall of 2006.
+After years of planning, the Upper School was launched in the fall of 2006.
 In the second year of the Upper School, a new academic building, the South Building, was completed.
 During this time the school also established a $1 million endowment for scholarships.
-The school saw the graduation of its first class of seniors in the spring of 2010 and has since graduated 200 students.
-The students of 2010 have now graduated from college and are finding their first jobs, attending graduate and professional schools, and richly contributing to their communities.
-A member of the class of 2010, Derek Skeen, teaches in our Upper School.
+The school saw the graduation of its first class of seniors in the spring of 2010 and has since graduated hundreds of students.
+Members of the class of 2010 have now graduated from college and are working, attending graduate and professional schools, and richly contributing to their communities.

-More than 85% of our Middle and Upper School students play on one of our 30 athletic teams.
-We have won numerous conference and state championships, have moved from being a 1A division to a 2A division school, and have sent more than seven athletes to play at the college level in baseball, golf, volleyball, and swimming.
+Increased Middle School and Upper School enrollment also led to explosive growth in our athletics programs.
+By 2018 Trinity had 30 athletic teams in 9 sports.
+During this time our school moved from being a 1A division to a 2A division school, won numerous conference and state championships, and sent more than a dozen athletes to play at the collegiate level in baseball, cross-country, golf, volleyball, and swimming.